The importance of protected Trees and How to Identify Them

 FAQs:

-What is the consequence if I do work on a protected tree without permission?
+What happens if I carry out work on a protected tree without permission?

-If you carry out work on a tree that is protected without the appropriate permissions, you could face massive fines or even prison.
+If you do work on a tree that is protected without the proper permits, you could be facing significant fines, and possibly even jail time.

-Can I appeal an TPO or preservation order?
+Can I contest an TPO and/or preservation order?

-Can I cut down a tree that is protected tree?
+Can I take down a protected tree?

 Conclusion